Andyrooooo/fullstack_svelte_app/README.md

 ### Master Detail Route Using MongoDB
 ![Screenshot 2024-04-29 164318](https://github.com/Andyrooooo/fullstack_svelte_app/assets/97576252/76697220-158b-4ae5-9720-3de7dc86bdf3)

 #### I have created a master-detail route using the MongoDB sample data and utilized the 'AirBnB' data.
-I have used this to create a mock AirBnB site with their available data.
+The idea is to display all the data in neat cards that when you click on it will take you to each dynamic route with lots of information for each listing.
 If you would like to view the code the link will be here [Listings Detail Route](https://github.com/Andyrooooo/fullstack_svelte_app/tree/master/src/routes/listings)

 ### Adding a form to action